mosip/inji-certify/docker-compose/docker-compose-injistack/README.md

 └── docker-compose.yml
 ```

-## Mock Certify Plugin Setup
-You have two options for the certify plugin:

-#### Loading plugin for issuance
+## Choosing a VCI plugin for issuance

-setup active_profile_env value of the certify service in [docker-compose.yaml](./docker-compose.yaml) as per use case.
+setup active_profile_env value of the certify service in [docker-compose.yaml](./docker-compose.yaml) as per use case

 For,